vocdoni/docs/docs/architecture/components/gateway.md

 ### Get Envelope List

 Get a list of registered vote envelopes for a specific process ID (maximum of 64 per call).
-See `Get Process List`  to see how `fromId` works.
+See `Get Process List`  to see how `from` works.

 ```json
 {